OPEN-ACCESS

 Please consult the FAMES User Request timeline.

 In the event of a User Request overflow, some User Requests will be put on a waiting list.
 Two months after the submission deadline of the FAMES-Open-Access Call, the waiting list will be reviewed by the Open Access Committee and new User Requests may be selected if the Pilot Line capacity allows it.
 At this point, Users will be notified of the status of their Request.
-If their Request cannot be accepted this time around, and depending on the technology requested, it may be possible to resubmit a Request during the following FAMES-Open-Access Call, in 2026.
+If their Request cannot be accepted this time around, and depending on the technology requested, it may be possible to resubmit a Request during the following FAMES-Open-Access Call.

 FAMES Open-Access Calls will take place every year from 2025 to 2028.
 They will open in March and close in May.